sematext/docs/docs/logagent/input-plugin-gelf.md

 ## Input Plugin: GELF

-Plugin to receive log with GELF protocol v1.1 via UDP.
+Plugin to receive logs with GELF protocol v1.1 via UDP.
 GELF (Graylog Extended Log Format) is a log format that avoids the shortcomings of classic plain syslog.

 ### Configuration